ddkhoa87/Ionic2_Sqlite_Provider/README.md

 ### Wrapping up

 This post is to provide another tutorial on SQLite storage provider in Ionic 2 with its new project structure.
 While this framework has been exploding with major updates, many tutorials are made deprecated.
-I have seen myself and some others struggled with all the mixing of Ionic 2 styles and try them all but nothing works, and the real solutions are just mentioned somewhere in the comments.
+I have seen myself and some others struggled with all the mixing of Ionic 2 styles and try them all but nothing works.
+And the real solutions are just mentioned somewhere in the comments.
 This is just some effort to put them together.

-Hope this will help!!!
+Hope this helps!!!